hironobu-s/novassh/README.md

 # How to use.

+### 1. Authentication

-### 1. Set authentication information to the environment variables.
+Set the authentication information to environment variables.

 ```shell
 export OS_USERNAME=[username]